atomist/microgrammar/README.md

 ## Concepts

-[Microgrammars][mg-paper] are a powerful way of parsing structured content such as source code.
+**Microgrammars** are a powerful way of parsing structured content such as source code, described in this [Stanford paper][mg-paper].
 Microgrammars are designed to recognize structures in a string or stream and extract their content: For example, to recognize a Java method that has a particular annotation and to extract particular parameters.
 They are more powerful and [typically more